stefanlasiewski/LNCPMV/README.md

    extended ISO8601 format, added LNCPMV.  pedwards 6Dec1999
 +  *time:  added especially for rotlog.
 Yes, that 'T' is supposed to be there as per 8601.  pedwards 8Dec1999
++  And others who forgot to add their name.